 Many have argued that this is another tax being introduced with Parliament arguing that it would improve the court service.

 It will inevitably cause problems for executors managing illiquid estates, as the fee has to be obtained before the Grant of Probate can be obtained, and funds cannot be released without a Grant of Probate.

-The proposal will be presented before the House of Commons shortly.
+The proposal will be presented before the House of Commons on 7 February 2019.
 If the Commons approve the changes, it is likely to be introduced and become law by April.

 Here are some points to note about the probate fees:-